ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ![](cmedia/image58.png)

-If the data source panel is not open, from the Navigation panel on the left side of the screen, select sources to open the data source panel and select the **Bank Customers** data source we are working with.
+If the data source panel is not open, from the Navigation panel on the left side of the screen, select sources to open the data source panel and select the **Bank Customers Module** we are working with.

 Expand both ‘Navigation paths’ and ‘Bank Customers’ to list the items they contain by clicking on the triangle beside those names.